Winning Combinations | Companion Planting in the Vegetable Garden

 Thankfully, the humble marigold is a friend to almost every plant in the garden, repelling nematodes that attack the roots of many plants as well aphids and beetles.
 Nasturtiums are also equally helpful in deterring aphids, in addition to being edible and a lovely addition to salads.
 Both marigolds and nasturtiums attract pollinators, helping to increase the fruit set of tomatoes, cucumbers, squash, peas and more vegetable plants.
 Both should be planted liberally throughout the garden.

 For resources on the best planting combinations for your garden, start by asking your local nursery for suggestions.
+If you need more homestead supplies, you can visit sites like Homesteading Warehouse and contact them for assistance.
 For more a more in-depth look, there’s plentiful information online and in books dedicated to the subject, although sometimes, the best knowledge comes from the experience of keeping a garden year in and year out.
 Keep a record of what does well and see if you can find your best companion planting combinations. ✦

 basil, beans, biodiversity, broccoli, Brussels sprouts, carrots and tomatoes, cauliflower, Companion Planting, corn, Cucumbers, garden, marigold, Nasturtiums, onions, peas, sage, squash, sunflowers, Vegetable Garden, vegetables